AqwamCreates/DataPredict/docs/GameDesignMeetsMachineLearning.md

 * Intepreting Local And Global Optima In Game Design

-  * Local Optima -> Good Solution For Anything Related To Current Game Session.
+  * Local Optima -> The best solution for anyting related to the current game session.

-  * Global Optima -> Good Solution For All Game Sessions.
+  * Global Optima -> The best solution for all game sessions.